tothemoon-org/extension-blocks/spec.md

 By this point, a future extension block ruleset will likely have been developed, which is superior in terms of feature-set and scalability (see also:
-Rootstock and/or Mimblewimble).
-This enables updates for long-term scalability solutions with minimal baggage of supporting deprecated chains.
+[Rootstock][rsk] and/or [Mimblewimble][mw]).
+This enables updates for long-term
+scalability solutions with minimal baggage of supporting deprecated chains.

 After deactivation, it is expected by the community that exits from the extension block will still still be possible and secure according to the terms